KxSystems/docs/docs/ml/automl/ug/postproc.md

 It should be expected that if a feature is an important contributor to the output of a model, then scrambling or shuffling that feature will cause the model to perform poorly due to removal of signal for a model.
 Conversely, if the model performs better, or results do  not change, it could be inferred that the feature is not relevant for model training.

-A score is produced by the model for each shuffled column, with all scores ordered and scaled using `.ml.minmaxscaler` contained within the ML Toolkit.
+A score is produced by the model for each shuffled column, with all scores ordered and scaled using `.ml.minMaxScaler.fit` contained within the ML Toolkit.
 An example plot is shown below for a table containing four features, using a Gradient Boosting Regressor.

 ![Feature Impact](img/featureimpact.png)